Siege of Fort Wayne: Background

 Rhea also soon took note of the fort's inhabitants' tendency for drunkenness, lamenting the behavior as an "abominable [sic] practice" and confiding that he was "Much hurt to see so much intoxication".
-As an almost ironic harbinger, Rhea, perhaps as a means of escape from his rheumatism, would eventually himself befall to the throws of alcohol, in a "striking reversal", as described by historian Charles Poinsatte, through "his decline from the position taken in his first garrison order...To that of a slave to alcohol in 1812", as would later be seen during the fort's siege.
-However, initially and for some time, Rhea proved to be an effective commander overseeing substantial repairs to the fort, in addition to the instituion of a sanitation program and furthered progress on land clearance.
+As an almost ironic harbinger, Rhea would eventually himself befall to the throws of alcohol, in a "striking reversal", as described by historian Charles Poinsatte, through "his decline from the position taken in his first garrison order...To that of a slave to alcohol in 1812", as would later be seen during the fort's siege.
+However, initially Rhea proved to be an effective commander overseeing substantial repairs to the fort as well as the institution of a sanitation program and furthered progress on land clearance.

 The garrison first learned of the fall of Fort Dearborn on 26 August, when Corporal Walter Jordan returned after escaping the massacre.
 On 28 August, Stephen Johnston, a local trader, was killed approximately a mile from the fort.
 This news created disquiet in the garrison, and Indian agent John Johnston sent Shawnee Captain Logan to help evacuate the local women and children to the neighboring state of Ohio, 20 miles to the east.

-In September 1812, warriors from the Potawatomi and Miami nations, led by Chiefs Winamac and Five Medals, gathered around Fort Wayne, garrisoned by approximately 70 soldiers and some civilians.
-Captain James Rhea sent letters to John Johnston and Ohio Governor Return Meigs to ask for assistance.
+In September 1812, warriors from the Potawatomi and Miami nations, led by Chief Winamac and Chief Five Medals, gathered around Fort Wayne, garrisoned by approximately 70 soldiers and some civilians.
+Rhea sent letters to John Johnston and Ohio Governor Return Meigs to ask for assistance.
 On several occasions, Rhea invited Indian delegates into the fort to discuss peace terms.
 Historian Milo M. Quafie maintains news of the siege had been relayed “to Picqua, Ohio by Stephen Ruddle, whence his message was conveyed to Harrison".